httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. Return output_string.

-### Parsing a Number {#parse-number}
+### Parsing an Integer or Decimal {#parse-number}

-Given an ASCII string as input_string, return a number. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return an Integer or Decimal. input_string is modified to remove the parsed value.

 NOTE: This algorithm parses both Integers ({{integer}}) and Decimals ({{decimal}}), and returns the corresponding structure.